 Also, be aware of moving restrictions for propane tanks or other hazardous items.
-You many find it cheaper and easier to simply replace your grill at your next location.
+You may find it cheaper and easier to simply replace your grill at your next location.

 4. Hazardous Materials

 Moving companies will not transport anything liquid or flammable, so you have to clean out your garage and research the safe way to dispose of these items locally.
-Look for paint cans, spray paint, fuel, propane, cleaning supplies, car maintenance fluids, and motor oil.
-Some military installations have an area to “donate” these leftovers for incoming families so check in with your local installation.
+Look for paint cans, spray paint, fuel, propane, cleaning supplies, car maintenance fluids and motor oil.
+Some military installations have an area to donate these leftovers for incoming families, so check with your local installation.

 5. Damaged Furniture

-We have lots of furniture that we got from thrift stores or local yard sales.
-It has been used and worn for years.
+Many families have plenty of furniture purchased from thrift stores or local yard sales that’s been used and worn for years.
 Some pieces will survive a PCS move.
-Other things already have a weak leg, a cracked drawer, or a broken slat.
-These pieces are best disposed of before your move so they aren’t taking up space and weight in your shipment.
-You may find it is easy to replace these items at your next duty station.
+But plenty of second-and third-hand furniture will have a weak leg, a cracked drawer or a broken slat.
+These items can be easily replaced at your next duty station, rather than taking up space and weight in your shipment.

 6. Baby Items

 Even if you’re planning to have more children, it’s ok to let go of baby items during your PCS purge if your child no longer needs them.
-Bulky items like a bouncer, high chair, Pack and Play, or stroller can be easily replaced by searching the next base yard sale pages.
-Of course, it’s OK to keep sentimental items.
-But try to keep those to a minimum.
+Bulky items like bouncers, high chairs or strollers can be easily replaced by searching the next base yard sale pages.
+Naturally, it’s fine to keep sentimental items — but try to keep those to a minimum.

 8. Clothes and Shoes